Daniel Cameron (American politician)

-Daniel Jay Cameron (born November 22, 1985) is an American lawyer and politician serving as the 51st Attorney General of Kentucky.
-He is the first African-American, and the first Republican since 1943, to be elected to the office.
+Daniel Jay Cameron (born November 22, 1985) is an American attorney and politician who served as the 51st attorney general of Kentucky from 2020 to 2024.
+A member of the Republican Party, Cameron was the first African American and the first Republican since 1943 to be elected to the office.
+He was also the Republican nominee in the 2023 Kentucky gubernatorial election, losing to Democratic incumbent Andy Beshear.
+Cameron is running for the U.S. Senate seat being vacated by Mitch McConnell in 2026.

-Born in Plano, Texas, Cameron moved to Elizabethtown, Kentucky as a child.
-He attended the University of Louisville.
-Cameron worked as a law clerk for U.S. District Judge Gregory F. Van Tatenhove for two years, and was then legal counsel to Senate Majority Leader Mitch McConnell from 2015-17.
-In 2020, he was on President Donald Trump's 20-person shortlist of potential Supreme Court nominees.
+Born in Plano, Texas, Cameron moved to Elizabethtown, Kentucky, as a child.
+He attended the University of Louisville for his undergraduate and legal education.
+Cameron worked as a law clerk for U.S. district judge Gregory F. Van Tatenhove for two years, and was then legal counsel to Senate majority leader Mitch McConnell from 2015 to 2017.
+In September 2020, he was among the final 20 additions to President Donald Trump's updated list of his potential Supreme Court nominees.

 Cameron ran in the 2019 Kentucky Attorney General election, receiving Trump's endorsement after the primary.
 He won with 57.7% of the vote.
-As attorney general, Cameron unsuccessfully challenged several of Governor Andy Beshear's COVID-19 restrictions.
-Following the police killing of Breonna Taylor in her home, Cameron announced the decision of his office as special prosecutor to not charge the two police officers who had shot and killed her, leading to widespread protests.
+As attorney general, Cameron unsuccessfully challenged several of Beshear's COVID-19 restrictions.
+Following the killing of Breonna Taylor, Cameron announced the decision of his office as special prosecutor not to charge the two police officers who had shot and killed her, leading to widespread protests against Cameron's decision.

-In May 2022, Cameron announced his candidacy in the 2023 Kentucky gubernatorial election.

 Early life and education

 Cameron was born in Plano, Texas.
 He later lived in Alabama.
 He was raised in Elizabethtown, Kentucky.
 His mother was a professor at Elizabethtown Community and Technical College, and his father owned a local coffee shop.
 Cameron attended John Hardin High School in neighboring Radcliff.

-Cameron was awarded a Senator Mitch McConnell scholarship to attend the University of Louisville, at which point he met McConnell for the first time.
-He was a defensive back on the 2006 Louisville Cardinals football team, and came off the bench to play in the first two games of the season.
-He graduated from the university with a BS in 2008, and then graduated in 2011 with a JD from the university's Brandeis School of Law where he was president of the Student Bar Association.
+Cameron was awarded a scholarship sponsored by Senator Mitch McConnell to attend the University of Louisville, at which point he met McConnell for the first time.
+He was a redshirt freshman defensive back on the 2006 Louisville Cardinals football team, coming off the bench for limited playing time in the first two games.
+He graduated from the University of Louisville with a B.S. in 2008.
+In 2011, he earned a J.D. from the University of Louisville School of Law where he was president of the Student Bar Association.

 Early career

-Cameron was a law clerk for Judge Gregory F. Van Tatenhove of the U.S. District Court for the Eastern District of Kentucky for two years, from 2011-13.
-From 2013-15, for 18 months he worked for the law firm Stites & Harbison.
+Cameron was a law clerk for Judge Gregory F. Van Tatenhove of the U.S. District Court for the Eastern District of Kentucky for two years, from 2011 to 2013.
+From 2013 to 2015, for 18 months he worked for the law firm Stites & Harbison.

-From 2015-17, Cameron served as legal counsel to Senate Majority Leader Mitch McConnell, for whom Tatenhove himself had previously worked.
+From 2015 to 2017, Cameron served as legal counsel to Senate Majority Leader Mitch McConnell, for whom Tatenhove himself had previously worked.
 He was responsible for making sure that the office complied with Senate ethics rules, and helped shepherd the confirmations of conservative federal judges including Neil Gorsuch.

-In 2017, Cameron returned to Louisville and joined the law firm Frost Brown Todd as a senior associate, in government affairs.
+In 2017, Cameron returned to Louisville and joined the law firm Frost Brown Todd as a senior associate in government affairs.